mpiwg-hw-topology/Discussions-and-proposal/Draft.md

 where req is the same handle that is ouptut from the init call (e.g. `MPI_Send_init`) See [example_pt2pt.c](https://github.com/mpiwg-hw-topology/code-examples/blob/main/example_pt2pt.c).

+OR:

+an `MPI_Schedule_op` function which indicated which kind of operation is to be performed on the communicator.
+Only the info pertaining to the communication pattern is useful or is it not?

 5- if topology is made restrictive, then the Bcast is similar in behaviour with pt2pt operations w.r.t buffer addresses, plus some processes are not involved and call `MPI_Bcast` anyway => unused address buffer.
 For such process, what is the meaning of `MPI_Bcast_init`?